AYUSH-ISHAN/Deep-RL-Policy-Search-for-MPC/README.md

 <p align="center"><img src="./media/drone_perf.gif"/></p>

-# Future Work:

-As mentioned above, this project is a long run project which is to be scaled upto multi agent system and it possible in hardwares too.
-Any collaboration or PR will be highly appreciated.

 # Resources:

 **[1.]** Y. Song and D. Scaramuzza, "Policy Search for Model Predictive Control with Application to Agile Drone Flight," IEEE Transaction on Robotics (T-RO), 2021.<br>